Part 4: Embedding Opportunities for Students to Practice Assertiveness

 You should understand the two components of assertiveness and how to help students better understand their feelings and express them appropriately at any given time.
 This portion of the module will explore ways to embed opportunities for students to practice concepts covered in Parts 1–3 with feedback and facilitated reflection.

-Let’s begin by revisiting the Six Instructional Criteria (Gaumer Erickson, Noonan, and Cooper, 2017) for assertiveness instruction.
+Let’s begin by revisiting the Six Instructional Criteria (Gaumer Erickson et al., 2017) for assertiveness instruction.

 Instructional Criterion 4 entails providing students with opportunities to practice assertiveness.
 Ideal practice opportunities are when students interact with each other and are expected to convey their wants, needs, and thoughts.
 Group projects, collaborative learning activities, and asking for help provide students with opportunities to practice being assertive.
 Many students may need to start practicing assertiveness in small chunks of time or in individual situations—such as asking for assistance—to experience the benefits of being assertive more quickly.
 For example, students could set a goal of expressing themselves during a 10-minute small group activity.
 After the activity, the students could reflect on how well they applied assertiveness, and you (or their peers) could provide feedback.

 Just as we provide students with specific feedback on their writing, math, or extracurricular activities, we also need to give them feedback on their assertiveness efforts.
-Feedback is the fifth instructional criterion.
+Feedback is Instructional Criterion 5.
 We can provide feedback by noticing when students begin to express themselves respectfully or empathize with others.

 Giving students opportunities to reflect as they practice assertiveness will result in students being able to express their wants, thoughts, and needs while respecting what others want, need, and think.
 Here are a couple questions to prompt students’ reflection and fulfill the sixth instructional criterion: